Share This Story

 - EDA Public Works and Economic Adjustment Assistance, which support regional workforce development.

-State Grants: Serving as a bridge between federal and local options, these typically offer more flexible eligibility for mid-sized projects, such as:
+- State Grants: Serving as a bridge between federal and local options, these typically offer more flexible eligibility for mid-sized projects, including but not limited to:

 Top Considerations for a Meaningful Proposal